opencomputeproject/onie/docs/developers/index.rst

 Current Status
 --------------

-The Merge Window for the next release (v2013.11) is :red:`closed`.
+The Merge Window for the next release (v2014.02) is :green:`open`.

-Release "v2013.11" is scheduled for November 13, 2013.
+Release "v2014.02" is scheduled for February 12, 2014.

 Future Releases
 ---------------